 The two watches have similarly underwhelming battery life though and despite generally good looks the ZenWatch 2 is not quite as stylish as the Apple Watch, especially with those big bezels around the screen.

 The Huawei Watch is another Android Wear device with limited iOS compatibility.
 You can see notifications on the watch, but not send messages from it.

 At £299 ($349.99, around AU$549) it's similarly priced to the entry level Apple Watch Sport, but that actually makes it one of the most expensive Android Wear devices.
 Though it's cheaper and better value than the Huawei Watch 2.

 It's easy to see where your money is going though, as like the Apple Watch it has a premium design, with a range of customisation options, such as leather or steel straps.

-It's arguably the most stylish and certainly the most premium Android Wear watch yet and that's before you take into account the Huawei Watch Elegant and Huawei Watch Jewel variants.
+It's arguably among the most stylish and premium Android Wear watches yet and that's before you take into account the Huawei Watch Elegant and Huawei Watch Jewel variants.

 It also has a sharp screen and it's a perfect circle, so if squares aren't your thing it could make for a better choice than the Apple Watch.
 But as with so many smartwatches the battery life is iffy and if you're pairing it with an iPhone the limited compatibility could be a deal breaker.

 Moto 360 (2015)